 That’s where this guide comes in!
 We’ll walk you through specific steps you can take to regain control of the situation.

-Many phishing emails look almost indistinguishable from the legitimate organizations they purport to be.
-This could be anything from credit card companies, online stores, or—most insidiously— even your own employer.
-The narrative differs but almost always involves a sense of urgency designed to make you do one simple thing — click the link.
+Nowadays, many phishing emails appear almost indistinguishable from the legitimate organizations they purport to be.
+They could imitate anything from credit card companies to online stores.
+They all share the same sense of urgency, designed to make you act before you can consider the consequences.

 Consider this example of a phishing email designed to steal the victim’s credentials for their Paypal account.